Chart Color Schemes

 Employment

-Coburg - West has an educated workforce with professional services well represented.
-The unemployment rate was 6.2% in the past year, with estimated employment growth of 6.3%.
+Coburg - West has an educated workforce with strong professional services representation.
+Its unemployment rate was 6.2% in the past year, with an estimated employment growth of 6.3%.

 Frequently Asked Questions - Employment